natcap/invest.users-guide/source/annual_water_yield.rst

 Data Needs
 ==========

-*All spatial inputs must have exactly the same projected coordinate system* (with linear units of meters), *not* a geographic coordinate system (with units of degrees).
+.. note:: *All spatial inputs must have exactly the same projected coordinate system* (with linear units of meters), *not* a geographic coordinate system (with units of degrees).

-Raster inputs may have different cell sizes, and they will be resampled to match the cell size of the land use/land cover raster.
+.. note:: Raster inputs may have different cell sizes, and they will be resampled to match the cell size of the land use/land cover raster.
 Therefore, all model results will have the same cell size as the land use/land cover raster.

 - :investspec:`annual_water_yield workspace_dir`